Frequently Asked Questions

 Where is Willamette University, and why is YMA held there?

 Willamette University in Salem, Oregon, is the oldest liberal arts college in the west.
 Located 45 miles south of Portland, it’s a beautiful campus with state-of-the-art facilities where students have access to the tools necessary to achieve their goals.
 YMA has been housed at Willamette University since 1974.

 What is a “residential” program, and where do the students stay?

 A residential program is one in which participants stay overnight rather than going home each day.
-At YMA, students live on campus throughout the two weeks, staying in two Willamette University dormitories (currently one for male-identified students and one for female-identified students; we are also working on providing additional housing options this summer for transgender students who prefer another alternative).
+At YMA, students live on campus throughout the two weeks in Willamette University dormitories.
+YMA offers separate dorms for male-identified students and female-identified students.
+We also work to provide additional housing options for transgender and non-binary students.
 Each room provides two to four students with a living area that includes a bed, desk, dresser, and closet for each student.
 We group students by grade level.
 If two students who identify as the same gender and age want to room together, they may request one another on their registration forms.
 (Each student must make the request, and although we cannot guarantee that every request will be met, we’ll do our best!)

 We are constantly working to create an even safer and more inclusive space for everyone at camp.
 If gendered housing creates an uncomfortable situation for you, please contact Galen at firstname.lastname@example.org to discuss other options.
 Your feedback is invaluable, and your comfort and safety are our #1 priority.

 Yes, YMA tuition includes room and board.
 Meals are served in Willamette University’s cafeteria, which sits along the Mill Stream that runs through campus.
 Bon Appetit provides a delicious variety of selections at each meal (including vegetarian, vegan, and gluten-free options).

 What is the YMA Leadership Training Program, and who are the CITs and counselors?